ajarara/recovery/README.md

 An explanation of the config:
 - We sudo here for USB passthrough (otherwise, you'll see the key but won't actually be able to interact with it).
 - qemu-xhci is not the default afaict, it gets usb forwarding working
-- forward ssh, forward the port that the python http.server uses (for simplicity)
+- forward ssh, forward the port that the python http.server uses (for simplicity, it can be changed, but one less thing to remember)
 - use virtio for vga -- this makes things feel native, and has the UI respond to resizes
-- hvf acceleration, machine type q35 (cargo culted the q35, hvf is obviouss)
+- hvf/kvm acceleration
-- use virtio for the mouse, keyboard. the trackpad feels excellent with this.
+- use virtio for the mouse, keyboard. the trackpad feels native with this.
-- use virtio for the file system
+- use virtio for the file system (for speed)

 ```
 sudo qemu-system-x86_64 -cpu max -smp 6 \